epfl-ada/ada-2022-project-adaandthelovelaces/.ipynb_checkpoints/README-checkpoint.md

 -  _Does the section in which a link is located influence the CTR?_

 -   _Is there a relationship between the success or failure of a path with the locations of the links clicked?_
-	In the context of the Wikispeedia game, that would mean: _are lazy players who only click on the top links has worse performance?_
+	In the context of the Wikispeedia game, that would mean: _are lazy players who only click on the top links doing a worse score in average?_

 - _What is the average position of the links in the shortest paths compared to the average position of the links in the player's paths?_